Our2020View/Our2020View.github.io/ourview.md

 <img src="/assets/VW-Lifestyle%2005-20.jpg"/>

 Before we get into the modifications, maybe I should tell you why we opted for the View 24J, after several years of research?
 In a nutshell, the new 2020 View had all of the system and coach features that we had been wanting in a not-so-big motor home with comfortable sleeping for four.
-Here is the list of noteworthy advantages for us:
+Here is the list of noteworthy advantages for us when transitioning from a Class B:

 1. More room – very comfortable sleeping for four +
 2. Microwave on battery power – new to 2020